BestUsername/BestUsername.github.io/_posts/2024-07-12-lets-taco-bout-hrpt-antennas.markdown

  * then start the processing.

 When it detects signal, it will automatically start converting to the image data.
 There's still a way to record the baseband signal, but it is not required.
-I was also happy to see that it saved all channel data in labelled folders and subfolders for the specific scan attempt.
+I was also happy to see that it saved all channel data in labelled folders and sub-folders for the specific scan attempt.

 SatDump was easier to pinpoint the aim.
-Generally wave around until you get the 2d spectrogram to separate into cicles, and then fine tune while watching the SNR.
+Generally wave around until you get the 2d spectrogram to separate into circles, and then fine tune while watching the SNR.
 My highest SNR was 8.14, but the high-average was about 6 and I spent a while around 1-3/ Seemed to start getting a second burst but only for a second.
 At the end of the track I had to do big rotations for the dish to pick up a signal.